poser55/linked-db-rows/README.md

 It also expects a "sakila" database that contains the Sakila database tables and content: https://github.com/jOOQ/jOOQ/tree/main/jOOQ-examples/Sakila
 Test support for alternative databases is available via the `ACTIVE_DB` environment variable (default: postgres).

-The script `./launchTests.sh` launches tests for all the db systems where the tests run through (db systems other than Postgresql are launched automatically).
+The script `./launchTests.sh` launches tests for all the db systems where the tests run (db systems other than Postgresql and h2 are launched automatically via testcontainer).

 Deploying